hyprwm/contrib/hdrop/README.md

 > Changes the default behaviour: if the specified program is not running, launch it in the background instead of in the foreground.
 Thereafter `hdrop -b` will work the same as without this flag.
 >
 > -c, --class
 > Set classname of the program to be run.
-Use this if the classname is different from the name of the [COMMAND] and hdrop has not yet a hardcoded replacement.
+Use this if the classname is different from the name of the [COMMAND] and hdrop does not have a hardcoded replacement.
 >
 > -i, --insensitive
 > Case insensitive partial matching of class names.
 Can work as a stopgap if a running program is not recognized and a new instance is launched instead.
 Note: incorrect matches may occur, adding a special handling of the program to hdrop (hardcoded or via `-c, --class`) is preferable.